-If you plan to get married in Franklin County, IN, or elsewhere within Indiana, you must complete a marriage license application.
+If you plan to get married in Franklin County, WA, or elsewhere within Washington, you must complete a marriage license application.
 You can get your marriage license in Franklin County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the Circuit Court.
-Marriage licenses issued from Franklin County can be used throughout the state of Indiana.
+Locations that distribute marriage licenses are typically located in the County Auditor office.
+Marriage licenses issued from Franklin County can be used throughout the state of Washington.

-Where Can I Get a Marriage License in Franklin County, Indiana?
+Where Can I Get a Marriage License in Franklin County, Washington?

 Address and Phone Number: